-In January 2016, a magnitude-7.1 earthquake struck approximately 50 miles west of Anchor Point. which caused some damage in the City.
+In January 2016, a magnitude-7.1 earthquake struck approximately 50 miles west of Anchor Point, which caused some damage in the City.
 Retail stores experienced disruption to business with fallen stock and shelves.
-A city wide damage assessment was conducted to verify conditions.
-Outside city limits, additional damage occurred.
-Kalifornsky Beach Road in the Kasilof nearby community suffered cracked pavement, resulting in the temporary closure of the road.
-A gas leak in the City of Kenai led to two explosions separate which burned four homes and three vehicles.
+A city-wide damage assessment was conducted to verify conditions.

+Outside city limits, additional occurred.
+Kalifornsky damage Beach Road in the nearby Kasilof suffered community cracked resulting pavement, in the temporary closure of the road.
+A gas leak in the City of Kenai led to two separate explosions which burned four homes and three vehicles.
 No injuries were reported due to an evacuation of the affected area.